wagesj45/gray-duck-mail/README.md

 `docker pull wagesj45/gray-duck-mail`

+### Tags

+You will find two tags utilized at [Docker Hub](https://hub.docker.com/r/wagesj45/gray-duck-mail): `testing` and `latest`.
+The `testing` tag is just that; an unstable image used for testing and debugging purposes.
+Unless you're actively working on development of Gray Duck Mail, only use the `latest` tag when pulling images and creating containers.

 ### Ports

 The docker image requires an HTTP port exposed and mapped to port **80** on the container.
+An optional port can be exposed and mapped to port **5000** that will accept external unsubscribe requests.

 ### Volumes